mahalia-bone/mahalia-utils/docs/mahalia-build.md

 - Please refer to the [Mahalia flashing instructions](https://github.com/mahalia-bone/mahalia-utils/blob/master/docs/mahalia-distro.md) to get the image onto the BeagleBone.

+## Further reading

-- See the [PDK project on GitHub](https://github.com/64studio/pdk) for more details of how to use PDK.
+See the [PDK project on GitHub](https://github.com/64studio/pdk) for more details of how to use PDK.